How Did Women Know They Were Pregnant In The 1800S? | Historical Insights

 How did women know they were pregnant in the 1800s?

-Women in the 1800s often relied on physical symptoms such as missed menstrual periods, mood swings, and nausea to determine if they were pregnant.
-The lack of medical technology meant that these signs were crucial for understanding their condition.
+Women in the 1800s often relied on physical symptoms such as missed menstrual periods, breast tenderness, fatigue, nausea, and later fetal movement to determine if they were pregnant.
+The lack of modern medical technology meant that these signs were crucial for understanding their condition.

 Community knowledge and shared experiences also played a significant role in identifying pregnancy during this time.